aptech/docs/docs/CR-pvPackm.rst

 corresponding to the zeros are restored.
 Elements corresponding to the ones come from the packed vector which may have been changed.

-If the mask is all zeros, the matrix or array is packed with the specified elements in the second argument but no elements of the matrix or array are entered into the parameter vector.
+If *mask* is all zeros, the matrix or array is packed with the specified elements in the second argument but no elements of the matrix or array are entered into the parameter vector.
 When unpacked the matrix or array in the second argument is returned without modification.